 Freehold is a township in Monmouth County, New Jersey.
 Its population as of 2010 was about 36,000 residents.
 As of 2000, the township had 11,000 households, of which 38% included kids under the age of 18.
-Divorce can be especially challenging when there are children involved.
+Divorce and child custody can be especially challenging when there are children involved.
 Some crucial determinations include where the children will live after the divorce, how much parenting time each parent will get, and how much support will need to be paid to make sure the children are well taken care of.
 At Goldstein Law Group, our Freehold child custody attorneys can represent people who are going through these proceedings.Establishing Child Custody and Support

 In New Jersey, child support is calculated using complex guidelines that consider the net income of the spouses, which are gross incomes minus permitted deductions such as income tax, court-ordered child support for children from other relationships, mandatory union dues, and more.
 An "Income Shares Model" is used.
 Most of the time, child support can be calculated by using worksheets, but there are situations in which it may be necessary to ask the court for a deviation.
 For example, a different plan for child support may be necessary for a special needs child who may never support him or herself.
 Similarly, if one parent is incredibly wealthy, it may be necessary to deviate from the guidelines.